sunyulsterlou/MongoDB/README.md

 ### Step 1: Configure repository

-   1.1 Create repo file
-   Create a repo file so that you can install MongoDB enterprise directly using yum
+   1.1 Create a repo file so that you can install MongoDB enterprise directly using yum

    For RHEL 7.8:
    ```sh